AKotov-dev/adwaita-mime-patch/README.md

 adwaita-mime-patch
 ---
+**Save yourself from problems with displaying mime-type icons in your system:**
++ Switch to a different system icon theme
++ Delete the unwanted package: `rpm -e --nodeps adwaita-icon-theme`

+...or try using the patch

 Patch package that eliminates the overlap of mime-type icons in adwaita-icon-theme

 In the version `adwaita-icon-theme-3.37.92` and higher, the icons of the mime types `application-x-generic.png` overlap the newly created mime types from the `hicolor` theme and puts empty icons instead of the mime icons of the application files.
 Only after manual intervention it becomes possible to see the real icons of